quiltdata/quilt/gendocs/env_constants.md

 > The best solution is to add `XDG_CACHE_HOME=/tmp/.cache/` to your [AWS Lambda environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html)
-> As a workaround, you can modify `quilt3.util.CACHE_PATH` to change the base directory.

 ## Constants (see [util.py](https://github.com/quiltdata/quilt/blob/master/api/python/quilt3/util.py) for more)